-Since the referendum in 2016, PRS for Music conducted assessments on the possible impacts of the various forms of leaving the EU on our operations, our staff, the rights we represent and, of course, our members.
+Since the referendum in 2016, PRS for Music has conducted assessments on the possible impacts of the various forms of leaving the EU on our operations, our staff, the rights we represent and, of course, our members.
 In line with that analysis, we have put in place the necessary mitigation measures to ensure we can continue to operate effectively on behalf of our members the terms of the UK’s departure from the EU.
 In some instances, these measures are intended to provide short-term fixes, to minimise the costs to members, while we await confirmation of the future trading relationship with the EU.

 In short, we are confident that members will not see any adverse effects on the collection or distribution of their royalties by PRS for Music as a result of a no-deal Brexit.

-For members with specific questions about the possible impacts of Brexit on their work, such as the ability to tour in the EU, we set out below some guidance, based on the limited information that has been issued by the Government, to help you to plan ahead.
+For members with specific questions about the possible impacts of Brexit on their work, such as the ability to tour in the EU, we set out below some guidance, based on the information that has been issued by the Government, to help you to plan ahead.
 This guidance is not comprehensive but is intended to flag areas that may raise questions and signpost possible solutions.

 Movement of goods in the event of a 'no deal' Brexit